 Apple's iPhone strength is back and analysts say it is here to stay

-Jan 29 (Reuters) - Wall Street analysts were smitten by a rebound in sales of Apple Inc's AAPL.O iPhones after a year of decline.
-So much, in fact, that they looked past a weaker-than-expected rise in services revenue, the company's growth driver.
+Jan 29 (Reuters) - Wall Street analysts were smitten by a rebound in sales of Apple Inc's AAPL.O iPhones after a year of decline and said strong demand for new models, spurred by trade-in programs and heavy discounts on older models, will drive growth this year.

 At least 15 brokerages raised their price targets on the company's stock on Wednesday, with D.A.
 Davidson setting the most bullish price target of $385, well above the stock's current median price target of $325.